allegro/allegro.tech/_posts/2016-07-27-CQK-TOP-10-cache.md

 **Following examples** shows hot to measure a
 [Guava Cache](https://github.com/google/guava/wiki/CachesExplained) instance
-using [Dropwizard Metrics](http://metrics.dropwizard.io/) (standard for gathering metrics in the JVM world).
+using [Dropwizard Metrics](http://metrics.dropwizard.io/) (standard tool for gathering metrics in the JVM world).

-In Dropwizard domain, throughput metric is called `Meter` and simple sampling metric is called `Gauge`.
+In Dropwizard domain, throughput metric is called `Meter` and sampling metric is called `Gauge`.

-Gauges are registered once when the cache is created and then Dropwizard samples metered value whenever he wants:
+Gauges are registered once when the cache is created and then Dropwizard samples metered values whenever he wants:

 ```java
 void registerCacheSizeMetric(Cache<K, V> myCache, MetricRegistry metricRegistry) {